Doug-AWS/aws-cdk-intro-workshop/workshop/content/30-hello-cdk/200-lambda.md

 A few things to notice:

-- Once you save *cdk-workspho-stack-ts*, you should see an error message in the `npm run watch` window that hello is declared but never use.
+- Once you save *cdk-workshop-stack-ts*, you should see an error message in the `npm run watch` window that hello is declared but never use.
 Cool huh?
-- Our function uses NodeJS 8.10 runtime
+- Your function uses NodeJS 8.10 runtime
 - The handler code is loaded from the `lambda` directory which we created earlier.
 Path is relative to where you execute `cdk` from, which is the project's root directory